India accuses US, EU of Russia trade double standards: Who is right?

 And the facts suggest that New Delhi is right.
 According to the EU, its total trade with Russia was worth 67.5 billion euros ($77.9 bn) in 2024.
 India’s total trade with Russia in 2024-25 was worth $68.7bn.

 But data shows that the bloc continues to buy Russian gas.
-Since the start of the invasion of Ukraine in February 2022, the grouping has paid Moscow $105.6bn for gas imports – an amount equivalent to 75 percent of Russia’s 2024 military budget – according to the Finnish think-tank, Centre for Research on Energy and Clean Air, which has been tracking Russian energy trade through the war.
+Since the start of the invasion of Ukraine in February 2022, the grouping has paid Moscow $105.6bn for gas imports – an amount equivalent to 75 percent of Russia’s 2024 military budget – according to the Finnish think tank the Centre for Research on Energy and Clean Air, which has been tracking Russian energy trade through the war.

 In 2024, EU imports of Russian LNG rose 9 percent compared with the year before.